alachins/raisd/README.md

 	make[1]: *** [build/release/RAiSD.o] Error 1
 	make: *** [release] Error 2

-As an alternative, you can install GSL locally (NOT RECOMMENDED) as follows:
+As an alternative, you can install GSL locally (NOT RECOMMENDED) with the following command (in the raisd-master installation folder):

   	 $ ./install-RAiSD-GSL.sh